dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 ------------

 This documentation describes how to use InstantSend to instantly send funds to any other Dash user around the world.
+Since the release of InstantSend based on Long Living Masternode Quorums (`LLMQ-IS <https://github.com/dashpay/dips/blob/master/dip-0010.md>`__) in Dash 0.14, the Dash network itself will attempt to generate an InstantSend lock for almost every transaction processed by the network, according to :ref:`these rules <is-broadcast>`.
+Unlike the prior implementation of InstantSend, which required a higher fee, LLMQ-IS locks transactions without any action taken by the user.
+For this reason, only the recipient needs to monitor the network for the transaction lock in order to be able to receive funds and process transactions with immediate settlement.

 Dash InstantSend is supported by many wallets and vendors, including (but not limited to) the following:

 - Dash Core Wallet
 - Dash Android Wallet